 Leadership and Governance SASB Reference GRI Reference 2017 2018 2019 2020 Discussion Source Business Ethics Percentage of computer-based workforce who completed e-learning courses on business ethics issues 90% 94% 88% ~94% Percentage of all facilities for which an internal audit/risk assessment concerning business ethics issues has been conducted 96% 97% Internal Audit conducts an annual, enterprise-wide values and ethics risk assessment.
 Political Spending Information on corporate funds for political advocacy (lobbying, campaign contributions, money to tax-exempt groups or trade associations) We do not contribute corporate funds for political advocacy.
-Governance of CSR Sustainability Committee Our Sustainability Council is comprised of a group of functional and business leaders to help drive broad accountability and accelerate our progress.
+Governance of CSR Sustainability Committee to help drive broad accountability and accelerate our progress.
 The Council meets bi-monthly and updates our executive leadership team quarterly.
-The Council has the following work streams to help focus its efforts, each of which is led by an internal leader from one of our businesses: Operations, Products and Innovation, and Social Impact and Transparency.
-CDP Climate - Section C1.2a 2021 Proxy Statement pg 21 Board Committee with Responsibility for Sustainability Board oversight of environmental sustainability is primarily conducted by the Governance Committee, which receives a report from management at least once a year.
+The Council has the following work streams to help focus its efforts, each of which is led by an internal leader from one of our businesses: Operations, Products and Innovation, and Social CDP Climate - Section C1.2a 2021 Proxy Statement pg 21 Board Committee with Responsibility for Sustainability year.
 In addition, our full Board hears from our business leaders on their sustainability initiatives during its regular review of our business strategies.
-Board oversight over social sustainability is conducted primarily through the Compensation Committee, which regularly reviews our diversity and inclusion progress and discusses other matters related to human capital management.
-CDP Climate - Section C1.2a 2021 Proxy Statement pg 21
+Board oversight over social sustainability is conducted primarily through the CDP Climate - Section C1.2a 2021 Proxy Statement pg 21

 Leadership and Governance SASB Reference GRI Reference 2017 2018 2019 2020 Discussion Source Governance of CSR Executive Director with Responsibility for Sustainability With strategic guidance and direction provided by Mitch Butier, our Chairman, President and CEO, responsibility over ensuring that we continue to make meaningful progress towards achieving our 2025 sustainability goals currently resides with Deon Stander, Vice President and General Manager of our RBIS business.
 CDP Climate - Section C1.2a 2021 Proxy Statement pg 21 Executive Compensation Linked to ESG Our CEO's performance evaluation includes an objective tied to our progress on our 2025 sustainability goals.
-CDP Climate - Section C1.1a Our employees receive awareness trainings and communications about our sustainability commitments annually during "Sustainable September."
-Employee Sustainability Training We train all RBIS leaders in site operations, human resources and procurement as part of our Integrated Compliance Assurance Program.
+CDP Climate - Section C1.1a Employee Sustainability Training Our employees receive awareness trainings and communications about our sustainability commitments annually during "Sustainable September."
+We train all RBIS leaders in site operations, human resources and procurement as part of our Integrated Compliance Assurance Program.
 Courses on the Essentials of Sustainable Packaging from the Sustainable Packaging Coalition are offered to LGM employees.
 Board Diversity Percentage of Women on the Board 405-1 18% 18% 18% 20% 22% of our 2021 Board nominees are women.
 Percentage of Racial/Ethnic Minorities on the Board 18% 18% 18% 30% 33% of our 2021 Board nominees self identify as from racial or ethnic minorities.
 2021 Proxy Statement pg Board of Directors Age Range 46-69 years 47-70 years 48-71 years 49-72 years 11 Size of the Board 11 11 11 10 We have nine 2021 Board nominees.